 For more insight into glocal thinking, check out our blog: How International Marketers harnessed ‘glocal’ thinking during the pandemic.

 Brands have to be authentic.

 How a brand is perceived by consumers is essential to its success.
 Consumers want brands that share their ideas and beliefs.
-In the hyper-connected, globalised world, it’s easier than ever to keep a close eye on what brands do and don’t say.
+In the hyper-connected world, it’s easy to keep a close eye on what brands do and don’t say.
 Those that choose to speak out, stay silent or contradict themselves on topics that consumers care about, may end-up in the crossfire.
 Social media has put the spotlight on brands like never before.
-Consumers are savvier than ever and can spot disingenuous behavior as quickly as they can hit retweet.
+Consumers are savvier than ever and can spot disingenuous behaviour as quickly as they can hit retweet.
 With more people using these platforms during COVID, brands can’t ignore the need for an authentic presence.

 Brands must behave empathetically and with sensitivity to the challenges consumers are facing.
 It’s important to stay current with changing restrictions or updates and keep messaging clear and consistent.
 For brands working across global markets, it’s crucial to understand the specific situation for consumers in each market, as the impact of COVID on the local economy and society will vary considerably.